babotavo419/myDadJokesApp-auth-testing-/README.md

 - **users/users-model.js:** Contains functions for interacting with user data in the database.

 **Conclusion:**
 In summary, the application is a robust backend system that provides user authentication and a jokes API.
-It's structured well, adheres to best practices for security, and includes a comprehensive test suite to ensure its reliability.
+It's structure adheres to best practices for security, and includes a comprehensive test suite to ensure its reliability.
 Users can register, log in, and access jokes securely through token-based authentication.
 This application serves as a strong foundation for further development or integration with a frontend to create a complete web application.